 Accounting Standards Codification Topic 820, Fair Value Measurements ("ASC 820"), issued by the Financial Accounting Standards Board defines fair value as "the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date."
 ASC 820 establishes a fair value hierarchy for inputs used in measuring fair value.
 The three-level hierarchy for fair value measurement is defined as follows: Level 1, inputs are quoted market prices available in active markets; Level 2, inputs are observable either directly or indirectly, such as quoted prices for similar investments in active markets and quoted prices for identical investments where there is little or no activity in the market; and Level 3, inputs are unobservable and reflects the Adviser's best estimate of what market participants would use in pricing the investment.
 This method includes situations where there may be little, if any market activity.
-In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
-In such cases, an investment's level within the fair value hierarchy is based on the lowest level of input that is significant to the overall fair value measurement.
+In certain cases, the inputs used to measurement.
 The Adviser's or Board's assessment of the significance of a particular input to the fair value measurement in its entirety requires subjective judgement and considers factors specific to the investment.